 Leadership and Intra-Personal Development

-To prepare our students to become "leaders of tomorrow", we offer to all students a core general education subject on "Leadership and Intra-Personal Development".
+To prepare our students to become "leaders of tomorrow", we offer to all students a core General University Requirements subject on "Leadership and Intra-Personal Development".
 The subject is designed to enable them to:

 - understand and integrate theories, research and concepts on the qualities (particularly intra-personal and interpersonal qualities) of effective leaders in the Chinese context;